-Lunchtime Supervisors and Teaching Assistants are responsible for dealing with any negative playground behaviour in a fair and consistent manner.
+Breakfast and Lunchtime Supervisors, Teaching Assistants, Club and Care Supervisors are responsible for dealing with any negative behaviour in a fair and consistent manner.
 Any serious incident may be passed on to the teacher or Head teacher.

-The Head teacher may in extreme circumstances decide to contact a child's parents/carers and may exclude that child from the premises at lunchtimes for a fixed period of time.
+The Head teacher may in extreme circumstances decide to contact a child's parents/carers and may exclude that child from lunchtimes, after school clubs, or wraparound care for a fixed period of time.